saicharanuchiha/Learning-Log/README.md

 ### 🗓️ Dates: March 17 - March 20, 2026

-* **Status:** Paused learning for a few days to attend a family function and for historical temple travel.
+* **Status:** Paused learning for a few days to attend a family function and for historical temple travel (Arunachalam).
 Back at it today!

 ---